 Revenue is recognized when title passes upon shipment of goods to customers.
-The Company's revenue earning activities relate to Dataram Memory and involve delivering or producing goods.
+The Company's revenue earning activities relate to Dataram Memory and involve delivering or producing goods and is included as part of discontinued operations.
 The following criteria are met before revenue is recognized: persuasive evidence of an arrangement exists, shipment has occurred, selling price is fixed or determinable and collection is reasonably assured.
 The Company does experience a minimal level of sales returns and allowances for which the Company accrues a reserve at the time of sale in accordance with the Revenue Recognition - Right of Return Topic of the FASB ASC.
 Estimated warranty costs are accrued by management upon product shipment based on an estimate of future warranty claims.